EdmundMartin/search_it/README.md

 # searchit
 Searchit is a library for async scraping of search engines.
-The library supports multiple search engines (currently Google, Yandex, and Bing) with support for other search engines to come.
+The library supports multiple search engines (currently Google, Yandex, Qwant and Bing) with support for other search engines to come.

 # Install
 ```